-The muddled and inconsequent surface of things now and then parts to yield us a gift.
-In my boyhood I had the impression of being surrounded by an incoherent generosity, of—to quote a barefaced reminiscence I once wrote—a quiet but tireless goodness that things at rest, like a [ brick wall or a small stone, seem to affirm.
-A wordless reassurance these things are pressing to give.
-An hallucination?
-To transcribe middleness with all its grits, bumps, and anonymities, in its fullness of satisfaction and mystery: is it possible or, in view of the suffering that violently colors the periphery and that at all moments threatens to move into the center, worth doing?
-Possibly not; but the horse-chestnut trees, the telephone poles, the porches, the green hedges recede to a calm point that in my subjective geography is still the center of the world.
+The mixed up and inconsequent appearance of things sometimes play a role in yielding us a gift.
+In my early years, as a boy, I felt the impression of being surrounded by unclear generosity, of – a barefaced reminiscence I wrote at one point – a silent, however relentless goodness that substances at rest appear to affirm.
+A wordless reassurance all these things are pushing to offer.
+A hallucination?
+To illustrate middleness with all its struggles, bumps, grits, and anonymities, in its wholeness of satisfaction as well as a mystery: is it capable of happening, or looking at the suffering that violently surrounds the periphery and that at all times threatens to go into the center, worth undertaking?
+Maybe not; but the telephone poles, horse-chestnut trees, the porches, the green hedges retreat to a cool point, that according to my view is still the middle of the world.

 [from the “Foreward” to OLINGER STORIES, Vintage Books, 1964

 Bryan Ferry Is Touring.
-On the set list is Robert Palmers Johnny and Mary.
-Very Updikean
+The setlist includes Robert Palmers Johnny and Mary.
+Very Updike.

-“I was backstage at the Orpheum in Boston, standing on one side of the stage door across from Bryan Ferry during Roxy Music’s Manifesto Tour.
+“I had moved backstage at the Orpheum, Boston, where I stood on the side of the stage door across from Bryan Ferry during the Manifesto Tour of Roxy Music.

-WBCN DJ Mark Parento was attempting to get Bryan to recall a past intersection, but Ferry was politely distracted as the music swelled for his grand entrance.
-I coveted Ferry’s leather suit jacket.
-After the show I discovered a carton of Dunhill cigarettes and some poetry books left behind by the singer in his haste to escape ardent fans.
-The Dunhills were lovingly inscribed: “To Bryan Ferry…” by Boston Phoenix writer Robert Polito.
-Not quite the same as the iconic leather jacket.
-Still, I felt I was infusing myself with Ferry’s “serpentine sleekness” with every cigarette.”
-Paul Moran
+DJ Mark Parente of WBCN was trying to make Bryan remember an intersection in the past, but Ferry was smoothly distracted as the music played during his grand entrance.
+I admired Ferry’s leather suit jacket.
+After the show was over, I found some poetry books and a carton of Dunhill cigarettes the singer had left behind as he tried to escape his loyal fans.
+The Dunhills had the lovely inscription: “Meant For Bryan Ferry…” by Boston Phoenix writer Robert Polito.
+Not quite similar to the special leather jacket.

 – Miguel De Cervantes, Don Quixote de la Mancha